 Aim and Scope

 MAST is an online, open-access, and double-blind peer-reviewed journal featuring interdisciplinary scholarship in the domain of media studies.
-MAST stands for “Media Art, Study and Theory” and aims to publish and promote innovative research, writings, and works by artists and scholars who present new methods, approaches, questions, and studies in the field of media study and practice.
+MAST stands for “Media Art Study and Theory” and aims to publish and promote innovative research, writings, and works by artists and scholars who present new methods, approaches, questions, and studies in the field of media studies in theory and practice.
 The journal is relevant to academics, artists, researchers, theorists, and art curators with an interest in artistic research, theory, and praxis of media, introducing works that demonstrate creative engagements with current debates in media studies.
-MAST is housed in and sponsored by NeMLA (The Northeast Modern Language Association) at the University at Buffalo, State University of New York.
+MAST is sponsored by NeMLA (The Northeast Modern Language Association) at the University at Buffalo, State University of New York.

 MAST issues are published digitally and twice a year (Spring and Fall).

 The History of Media Study in Buffalo

 MAST uses a double-blind peer-review process.
 The editors perform an initial review of all submissions and may reject papers that are clearly outside the scope of the journal.
 Accepted submissions within the scope will be sent for peer-review and will be reviewed by at least two reviewers.
 On completion of this process, the authors will be notified of the decision and provided review guidance or additional editing if necessary.
 Authors are encouraged to write in a clear and concise style, and use visuals and references as necessary to support their statements.

 - full papers (4000-6000 words)